official-stockfish/Stockfish/README.md

 - lambda is the amount of weight it puts to eval of learning data vs win/draw/loss results.
 1 puts all weight on eval, lambda 0 puts all weight on WDL results.

 ### Using the Trained Net
-If you want to use your generated net, copy the net located in the "final" folder under the "evalsave" directory and move it into the "eval" folder.
-You can then use the halfkp_256x2 binaries with a standard chess GUI, such as Cutechess.
+If you want to use your generated net, copy the net located in the "final" folder under the "evalsave" directory and move it into a new folder named "eval" under the directory with the binaries.
+You can then use the halfkp_256x2 binaries pertaining to your CPU with a standard chess GUI, such as Cutechess.
+Refer to the [releases page](https://github.com/nodchip/Stockfish/releases) to find out which binary is best for your CPU.